webzakimbo/bcome-read-the-docs-guides/docs/source/namespaces/merging-clouds.rst

 Bcome lets you create namespaces across disparate clouds.
 This example shows a simple merged AWS EC2 & GCP inventory, where application servers from both clouds are placed into one inventory.

-You may then interact with this inventory in the usual manner: via the console, from the terminal, or create custom orchestation scripts.
+You may interact with merged inventories in the usual manner: via the console, from the terminal, or from your custom orchestation scripts.

 The point of this guide is to demonstrate how simple this connectivity can be to set up.